Skidamek/AutoModpack/README.md

 - Does it automatically update my mods?

 No, it doesn't, but if you want this cool feature take a look at [AutoPlug](https://www.spigotmc.org/resources/autoplug-automatic-updater-for-plugins-mods-server-java-itself.78414/).
 If you are using AutoPlug, I recommend you set `sync_mods` to `true` in AutoModpack config.

+## Common problems

+- I get errors every time I try to download modpack!

+Check if in the server log after start where is a notification about the modpack host launch, there is a correct ip (the ip you are trying connect to the server)
+If not change in the config `host_external_ip` to your correct server ip (without port)

+Follow the same process if you have a problem with the local host ip, but to `host_external_ip_for_local_players`

 ## Questions?
 * Contact me via discord Skidam#0001